aws-samples/aws-hpc-tutorials/content/09-hpc-kubernetes/07-gromacs-mpi.md

 ####  3. Check output files in FSx volume

+Congratulations, you have successfully run a tightly coupled MPI job on two nodes using GROMACS to simulate a protein (lysozyme) in a box of water with ions.

 Once the job is completed the output files are in the FSx volume.
 To check that we will mount the volume in a new pod and open a shell in that pod.

 Copy the pod manifest below into a file named `fsx-data.yaml`